zero-meta/EasyClangComplete/README.md

 The progress indicator idea is from [ColorSublime](https://github.com/Colorsublime/Colorsublime-Plugin) plugin.

-If you are an experienced python developer and find that something in my code sucks completely - **DO** tell me.
-Python is not my main language and I am always willing to learn.

-Some functionality is there only because of the help of the following users (in no particualr order):
+Some functionality is there only because of the awesome contributors to this project.
+To see their names plese check out the contributors page.

-@Ventero, @riazanovskiy, @rchl, @Mischa-Alff, @jdumas, @simia, @tastytea,
-@brupelo, @randy3k, @david9991, @kjteske, @darwinyip, @rwols, @papadokolos.

 ## Tests ##
 Most crucial functionality is covered with unit tests using